 Dolla Dolla Bills, Y’all

 Let’s break down the numbers.
 We bought the place for $49,000 with 25% down, so $12,250 cash.
-We spent close to $300 on the paint, painters tape, mulch for the flower beds, a wooden board for the address sign, and floating address numbers.
+We spent close to $300.
+That covered paint, painters tape, mulch for the flower beds, a board for the address sign, and floating address numbers.
 Couple that with the $500 we spent on fixing up the interior, and we are looking at $800 total and a couple of weekends spent getting this place looking nicer than it has in decades.

-This $800 has gotten us $200 more a month out of each unit, so $400 more per month, or $4,800 more per year leaving us with a total rental income of $13,200 per year.
+This $800 lipstick on this pig got us $200 more a month out of each unit, so $400 more per month, or $4,800 more per year leaving us with a total rental income of $13,200 per year.
 Even after we deduct the mortgage (PITI), 10% vacancy, and 10% maintenance, we are still looking at a 55% yearly ROI!
 Another huge added perk is that we own the duplex next door, so we hold a large percentage of the 1 bed 1 bath apartments in this area.
 The ones next door are slightly larger, but also slightly older.
 Guess what?
-Now we are painting the exterior of that property to continue to boost the curb appeal of our little corner of duplexes, and we will be renting those for $550 a month in the near future.
+Now we are painting the exterior of that property.
+Continuing to boost the curb appeal of our little corner of duplexes.
+Both of those units will be rented for $550 a month in the near future.